Beau Nash: Beau Nash and Tunbridge Wells

 In 1735, Nash appointed himself Master of Ceremonies in Tunbridge Wells and retained control of the entertainments provided for visitors until his death in 1761.
 Bath, it was said, was his kingdom, and Tunbridge Wells a colony of that kingdom.
 Nash had been interested in taking control at Tunbridge Wells for some years, but had been excluded by the formidable Bell Causey, who "presided as absolute governess" until her death in 1734.
 As well as organising entertainments, Nash established strict rules for correct behaviour.
 In order to ensure that visitors paid subscriptions for services provided, he introduced Sarah Porter, "Queen of the Touters", who eagerly pursued defaulters.
 Under Nash, Tunbridge Wells attained the height of its fame as a fashionable resort, patronised by royalty, nobility, and the most famous names in the country.
 There is a pub in Tunbridge Wells named after Nash, whilst The Ragged Trousers exhibits a plaque on the exterior of the building in his honour.

 Later use of name

 A cinema was erected in Westgate Street in Bath in 1920 and named the Beau Nash Picture House in memory of Nash.
 The building, now Grade II listed, is currently known as Komedia.

 In popular culture

+The 1879 novel Beau Nash by William Harrison Ainsworth is based around his life in Bath.
 In 1999, BBC Radio 4 broadcast a six-part comedy series entitled King of Bath, written by Arnold Evans and starring David Bamber as Nash, detailing fictitious adventures and mis-adventures of Nash while in Bath.
 The series has since been re-broadcast on BBC Radio 7 and BBC Radio 4 Extra.

 Nash's life and death are major plot elements in the 2017 detective novel Beau Death by Peter Lovesey.
 The book includes a fictitious Beau Nash Society consisting of prominent citizens of Bath.

 A grandson is portrayed in the comedic historical novel Belle Nash and the Bath Soufflé by William Keeling.